dan-k-k/stem-extractor/README.md

 ### Install (macOS)

 1. Go to the Releases page and download the latest StemExtractor.pkg file.
-2. Because this is an open-source tool and not signed via the Apple App Store, double-clicking the installer will show an "Unverified Developer" warning.
+2. Double-clicking the installer will show an "Unverified Developer" warning.
 To bypass this:
-   - Hold the Control key and click on the .pkg file.
+   - Hold Control and click on the .pkg.
-   - Select Open from the dropdown menu.
+   - Select Open from the dropdown.
-   - Click Open again on the new prompt to run the installer safely.
+   - Click Open again.

-3. Follow the installation prompts.
-The VST3 will install into your system plug-ins folder and the AI weights in your Application Support folder.
+3. After installation, the VST3 will appear in `Library/Audio/Plugins/` and the AI weights in `Library/Application Support/StemExtractor/`.
-4. Open your DAW (Ableton, Logic, FL Studio, etc.) and rescan plugins.
+4. Rescan plugins in your DAW.

 ### Features and Use

-- Extract Vocals, Drums, Bass, or "Other" in real-time.
-  - The plugin has a 5 second latency; you will be able to freeze and flatten tracks with the selected stem and remove the plugin from the effects rack to remove the latency.
+- Extracts Vocals, Drums, Bass, or "Other" in real-time.
+The plugin has a 5 second latency; you will be able to freeze and flatten tracks with the selected stem.
 - Calculates AI inference buffer requirements and reports exact latency to the DAW for phase alignment.
 - Built with the JUCE framework.
 - The ONNX Runtime is bundled directly inside the .vst3 package.

-### `/ml_pipeline` (Python)
+**`/ml_pipeline` (Python)**
-#### U-Net Convolutional Neural Network trained on the MUSDB18-HQ dataset
+##### U-Net Convolutional Neural Network trained on the MUSDB18-HQ dataset

 - 5-layer Encoder/Decoder U-Net operating on STFT spectrograms.
 - Implemented in PyTorch.
 The model optimises using L1 Loss.

-### `/plugin` (C++)
+**`/plugin` (C++)**

 - Incoming audio is written to a ring buffer on the audio thread.
 - A secondary JUCE thread pulls frames from the FIFO, runs the ONNX inference, applies the output masks to the complex STFT, and reconstructs the audio via Inverse-FFT.